09 Jun Utilizing Low Shape Factor Elastomers

 Improving Stability

 An experiment was conducted to test the ability of the ViscoRing™ to vertically support a load and avoid buckling.
-The experiment consisted of gradually applying mass and measuring the vertical deformation of the material.
+The experiment consisted of gradually applying weight and measuring the vertical deformation of the material.
 Weights were applied on top of the Medium ViscoRing™ in 1.13 kg (2.5 lbs) increments in a room temperature environment.
 The vertical deformation distance was plotted in the form of the stress-strain curve shown.
-The y-axis represents the stress or amount of mass applied, and the x-axis represents the strain or vertical deformation caused by the application of mass.
+The y-axis represents the stress or weight applied, and the x-axis represents the strain or vertical deformation caused by the application of weight.

 The red curve shows the ViscoRing™ alone without a housing.
 It can be seen that shortly after the initial application of weight, the material began to buckle and deform considerably under the load.
-The material did a poor job of supporting even a small mass which was to be expected given its extremely low shape factor.
+The material did a poor job of supporting even a small mass which was expected given the extremely low shape factor.

-To improve the stability of the ViscoRing™, a housing was designed for it within the upper portion of the Carbide Base footer as shown in the simplified graphic.
+To improve the stability of the ViscoRing™, a housing was designed for it within the upper portion of the Carbide Base footer as shown in the above simplified graphic.
 Ridges were added at spaced intervals around the perimeter of the ViscoRing™ to brace it and prevent buckling.
-The ridges were spaced apart so that surface area was free to bulge between the them thus preserving the benefits of the low shape factor.
+The ridges were spaced apart at varying distances from the outside of the ViscoRing™.
+This freed a substantial surface area to bulge outward thus preserving much of the performance benefit of the low shape factor.

 As the ViscoRing™ bulged outward, a progressively larger percentage of the bulging surface area came into contact with the sloped ridges.
-This increasing shape factor with an increase in mass gave a more consistent resonance frequency across a broader range of load masses.
-Isolation performance of the Carbide Base footer became more constant across varying supporting masses with this progressive shape factor design.
+This increase in shape factor with an increase in payload mass gave a more consistent resonance frequency across a broader range of payload masses.
+In other words, isolation performance of the Carbide Base footer became more constant across varying payload weights with this progressive shape factor design.

 Elastomers are unable to be compressed into a smaller volume.
 Therefore, elastomers must be allowed to bulge outward in order to deform under a load.
 The selectively braced ViscoRing™ did not show a sudden increase in slope or stiffness as would have occurred if the material was prevented from further bulging.
-This is important, because a low stiffness or spring rate is necessary to achieve a low resonance frequency.
+A low stiffness or spring rate is important in achieving a low resonance frequency with a spring-mass system such as this.

 Improving Horizontal Isolation